top of page

 First things first: renting a car is pretty straightforward online and as usual, renting from the big airport-based brands is almost twice the price of renting from smaller companies around the airport.
 We rented from the local company Premier (which we found on reputable car rental engines) and were pretty happy with the service and support we received throughout our trip.
 They shuttled us from the airport to their office (just outside the airport), spoke good English, and supported us throughout the trip with WhatsApp messaging, all at a very reasonable rental charge.

-Secondly, Yucatan is one of the best places for family-style road trips and I'm listing my top 5 reasons to drive in Yucatan:
+The Mexican Riviera is one of the best and safest places for family-style road trips in Mexico and I'm listing my top 5 reasons:

-1. The road network is neat and roads are well maintained.
+1. The road network is neat and roads are pretty decent.
 Apart from the regular speed bumps, the tarmac is mostly pothole free and there are petrol stations almost everywhere for any time you need them.

 2. It is safe!
 The not-so-discreet presence of police and special force units (with large guns loaded on massive pickup trucks) cannot go unnoticed; no wonder the region has the lowest crime ratio across Mexico.
 In a country ridden by drug cartel crime, Yucatan feels like an oasis.
 Their frequent patrols around the Yucatecan cities and highways will put your mind at ease.

 3. It is stress-free!
-One thing I noticed (as a trained Greek driver) is that Mexican drivers seem to be pretty laid back and less tempered compared to us (Greeks) or our tempered neighbours (Italians and Turks); another tick in the boxes of stress-free driving vacation.
+One thing I noticed (as a trained Greek driver) is that Mexican drivers seem to be pretty laid back and less tempered compared to us (Greeks) or other tempered Mediterranean nations (e.g. Italians and Turks); another tick in the boxes of stress-free driving vacation.

 4. No long distances; apart from the Merida-Bacalar segment (which is the longest 5-hour drive without any interesting layover in between) all other drive routes are relatively small, ranging from 1 to 3 hours.
 So it's quite easy to plan your road trip with most points of interest and city layovers being within the 2-3 hour reach from each other.

 5. Driving in Yucatan is affordable; the terrain is flat throughout the peninsula (no steep mountain drives), petrol prices are around 20-30% cheaper compared to Europe and there were only a handful of tolls in the whole 1500km we drove.
-Parking was easy and usually free in small towns (Valladolid/Izamal/Bacalar) and there a lot of private parking lots in larger cities like Mérida for a small charge.
+Parking was easy and usually free in small towns (Valladolid/Izamal/Bacalar) and there are many private parking spaces in larger cities like Mérida for a small charge.
 Just make sure you carry cash everywhere as cash is king and even large petrol stations do not support card payments.

 Yucatecan Gastronomy